vuestorefront/shopware-pwa/README.md

 ### Change log

-We experimentally use conventional commit messages to automatically generate the change log. https://www.conventionalcommits.org
+We experimentally use conventional commit messages to generate the changelog automatically. https://www.conventionalcommits.org

 ---